Last Updated: May 4, 2021

 Still haven’t found your winner or want to know detailed information?
 Read on to find the absolute best one for your needs.
 Let’s get started.

-Both tools have drag and drop editors, all you’ve to do is choose one of the many pre-designed templates, and start moving things around with your mouse.
+Both Canva and Adobe Spark have drag-and-drop editors, all you’ve to do is choose one of the many pre-designed templates, and start moving things around with your mouse.

-Canva is very easy to use, you can ‘drag’ any elements such as text, icons, boxes, images, music, videos, charts, templates, and ‘drop’ them anywhere on your web page to create stunning designs in minutes.
+You can choose and drag elements, icons, boxes, photos, music, videos, animations, charts etc. and ‘drop’ them anywhere on the web page editor to create stunning designs in minutes.

-It’s fuss-free, it’s quick, and anyone can use it, and in my testing, it scored 4.9 out of 5 for ease of use.
+It’s fuss-free, it’s quick, and in my testing, it scored 4.9 out of 5 for ease of use.

-In my testing, it scored 4.7 out of 5 when it comes to ease of use.
+Overall, in my testing, Adobe Spark scored 4.7 out of 5 when it comes to ease of use.

-I recommend both when it comes to ease of use but my go-to tool is going to be Canva because it’s a bit easier to use than Adobe Spark.
+This is a close one.
+Both are extremely easy to use but Canva just edges this one.
+Overall, I recommend both when it comes to ease of use but my go-to tool is going to be Canva because it is well-optimized and doesn’t lag.

 One of the main difference between Canva and Adobe Spark is the page editor.